 “We want to be responsible in the way we interact with the environment.
 Our goal for the future is not to consume more natural resources than supplied in the natural cycle.” – comments Johannes Zimmermann, Director Construction Management at SSI SCHAEFER.

 Being responsible also means to never lose focus and keep working for better and greener solutions.
 To do more, in 2020 SSI SCHAEFER was the first material handling company to join 50 Sustainability and Climate Leaders initiative.
-The initiative is targeted to form the international businesses willing and aiming at fighting against climate change and to meeting the United Nations 17 Sustainable Development Goals (UNSDG).
+The initiative is targetted at gathering the international businesses willing and aiming to fighting against climate change and to meeting the United Nations 17 Sustainable Development Goals (UNSDG).